 We are here to ensure that you receive the wages and benefits that you have earned.
 Call now our Cleveland wage and hour lawyers or fill out our online contact form.
 We will respond promptly.
 We can arrange evening and weekend appointments, and we can come to you.

-DO NOT WAIT to act!
 We know you might be scared and confused about what to do if you’ve been wronged by your employer.
-From the very first moment you pick up the phone and call us, our lawyers will guide you through the process and take care of everything needed to file your lawsuit and do everything in our power to help you get the maximum compensation you are entitled to.
+From the very first moment you pick up the phone and call us, our team will guide you through the process and take care of everything needed to file your lawsuit and do everything in our power to help you get the maximum compensation you are entitled to.
 There is NO FEE until we WIN so let us learn about your situation and help you understand your best options when you call us now!